oracle/node-oracledb/INSTALL.md

 Review the generic [prerequisites](#prerequisites).

-The pre-built binaries were built on macOS High Sierra, 10.13.6
+The pre-built binaries were built on macOS Mojave, 10.14.5.

 Oracle Instant Client libraries are required on macOS.
 There is no native Oracle Database for macOS but one can easily be run in a Linux